 You may add or drop courses before the end of the add/drop period stated in the Academic Calendar (typically the first two weeks of the Fall or Spring terms and the first two sessions of the Summer and Winter terms).
 You may add only courses that are still open.
 You may drop courses for which you have registered with or without replacement.
 If you drop a course without replacement, you will be charged a drop fee of 10% of the applicable tuition.
 Courses dropped during the add/drop period will not appear on your transcript.
-Changes are made on a first-come, first-served basis upon the presentation of an "add/drop form" to the Student Services Center.
-Special provisions apply to students with online registration (CEA).
+Changes are made on a first-come, first-served basis upon the submission of an "add/drop form" to the Student Services Center.

 If you miss the first session or two of a class due to a change in registration during the add/drop period, it may be excused.
 The procedure is the same as with any other excuse.
 The document necessary to support the request is a signed "add/drop form."
-However, late registration is not a cause for excuse.
+However, late registration is not a cause for an excused absence.